micronucleus/micronucleus/Readme.txt

     - Increase available user program size by 64 bytes for most implementations
     - Cumulative minor fixes contributed throughout 2019-2020.
 Big thanks to everyone!
     - "make release" will now rebuild all release hexfiles.
 Thanks to @Ho-Ro.
+    - Added new osccal code by @nerdralph, significantly reducing code siez and fixing a bug that led to issues when micronucleus was operated on an USB hub together with other low-speed USB devices.

 Credits
 =======